Injured In A Car Accident In Michigan: 9 Things To Know

 (c) It affects the injured person’s general ability to lead his or her normal life, meaning it has had an influence on some of the person’s capacity to live in his or her normal manner of living.
 Although temporal considerations may be relevant, there is no temporal requirement for how long an impairment must last.
 This examination is inherently fact and circumstance specific to each injured person, must be conducted on a case-by-case basis, and requires comparison of the injured person’s life before and after the incident.

-How do Michigan auto accident lawyers and accident victims who have been injured in a car accident demonstrate “impairment?”
+How do lawyers and crash victims who have been injured in a car accident demonstrate “impairment?”
 Demonstrating impairment, or “lifestyle impact” is the most important way to have a successful case.
-The more ways you can show changes in your normal daily life, the easier it is to show how the accident has affected your life.
-If you are injured in a car accident and filing a lawsuit courts will look at factors such as amount of time off of work, type and length of medical treatment, and what effect the accident had on the ability to perform hobbies, recreational activities and interests.
+The more ways you can show changes in your normal daily life, the easier it is to show how the crash has affected your life.
+If you are hurt and filing a lawsuit courts will look at factors such as amount of time off of work, type and length of medical treatment, and what effect the crash had on the ability to perform hobbies, recreational activities and interests.

 Michigan No-Fault insurance covers victims who have been injured in a car accident with important benefits (also called personal injury protection (PIP) benefits) such as: